BLOGS

 1. Document the damage: Take clear photos and videos of the unit and the cause of damage.

 2. Prevent further loss: If a pipe is leaking, turn off the water, but do not throw away any broken parts.
+Understanding common ac leaking water causes can help you explain the situation more clearly to your adjuster.

 3. Contact Air Master Inc.: Get a professional assessment and a written repair estimate.